glasnt/words/orm.md

 Now, this might look a bit daunting, so let's break it down.
 We have two models: Author and Post.
 Each of those has a name or title.
 The post has a big text field for content, and a DateTimeField for the datetime.
 Post also has a `ManyToManyField`, which links Posts and Authors together.

+Most tutorials start from scratch -- but that's not what's going to happen in practice.
+In reality, you're going to get given a bunch of existing code like the `model.py` above, and you have to work out what it all means.

-We're going to jump ahead and assume that you have a running application using this model that already has content.
-It's now your task to go into the application and take a look around.
+So it's now your task to go into the application and take a look around.
 There are a few ways to do this.
 You could login to the **django admin**, a web-based backend that has all the apps listed, and ways to manipulate them.
 We'll get back to that.
 We're interested in the ORM.

 We can access the ORM by running `python manage.py shell` from the main directory of our Django project